alpaker/frame-bufs/README.markdown

-It extends Emacs’s buffer menu so that it understands a distinction between those buffers that "belong" to a frame and those that do not.
+`frame-bufs` extends Emacs’s buffer menu so that it understands a distinction between those buffers that "belong" to a frame and those that do not.
 The buffer menu can be toggled between listing all buffers and listing only those buffers associated with the selected frame.
 The criteria governing which buffers are